How to Wash Hoka Running Shoes

 Step 5: Let the Shoes Soak for An Hour or Two

 After you’ve scrubbed the shoes clean, it’s time to let them soak.
 This will help loosen any remaining dirt and debris.
-Again fill a bucket or sink with enough cold water to cover the shoes, then add a mild detergent.
+Again, fill a bucket or sink with enough cold water to cover the shoes, and then add a mild detergent.
 Swish the shoes around in the water, then let them soak for an hour or two.
+This will give the detergent enough time to break down dirt and grime.
+You can also add a little bit of baking soda to the water for an extra cleaning boost.

 Step 6: Rinse the Shoes Thoroughly Under Running Water